Diamante-Smith/osticket-prereqs/README.md

 pic 16:55

 <br>

-- We are going to install VC -> Double-click the file
+- We are going to install the "VC redistributable file" -> Double-click the file -> make sure to press yes

 <h3>&#9318; Download and install MySQL 5.5.62 </h3>